roaahatem10/rag-assistant-project/README.md

 The project provides a FastAPI backend for the RAG pipeline and a Streamlit frontend for an interactive chat-style interface.

-1. Project Overview
+## 1. Project Overview
 The goal of this project is to build a complete end-to-end RAG application that can answer questions from a predefined collection of study documents.

 Instead of allowing the language model to answer using only its pretrained knowledge, the system follows a retrieval-first architecture:

-A user submits a question.
+  1.A user submits a question.
-The question is converted into an embedding.
+  2.The question is converted into an embedding.
-ChromaDB searches the vector store for semantically similar document chunks.
+  3.ChromaDB searches the vector store for semantically similar document chunks.
-The most relevant chunks and their metadata are retrieved.
+  4.The most relevant chunks and their metadata are retrieved.
-The retrieved context is provided to the local LLM.
+  5.The retrieved context is provided to the local LLM.
-The LLM generates an answer based only on the retrieved documents.
+  6.The LLM generates an answer based only on the retrieved documents.
-The backend returns the answer together with the retrieved sources.
+  7.The backend returns the answer together with the retrieved sources.
-The Streamlit frontend displays the answer and sources to the user.
+  8.The Streamlit frontend displays the answer and sources to the user.

 This approach improves grounding and reduces unsupported answers.

-2. Domain and Data Description
+## 2. Domain and Data Description
-Domain
+# Domain

 The project focuses on educational and machine learning study materials.

 The main source document used for the RAG system is: